rikukissa/typehole/README.md

 # Typehole 🕳

-Bring your runtime values an inch closer to your type definitions
+Bring your runtime values an inch closer to your type definitions.

 Generate TypeScript interfaces for API requests and other unknown types at runtime based on actual values.
 This plugin is still very experimental, so please expect and report issues.